nvmax/FluxComfyDiscordbot/readme.md

   - allows you to customize in what order they are shown in the bot easily.

 <img src="loraeditor.png" width="600">

+  #### Manually configure:
+  * open the lora.json file located in /Datasets
+  * Add name of your LoRA you downloaded or use a name you choose so you know what it is, this does not need to be the actual name of the file.
+  * add_prompt: if the lora requires a trigger word place it in this field
+  * file: this is the exact name of the LoRA file with .safetensors, Example: MyLoRA.safetensors
+  * weight: this is the weight required to get the desired effect from the lora.
+    * 0.5 is ideal if you are wanting to use multiple LoRA's at one time, having many at 1.0 can cause mass hallucination on image generations.

 #### Banned words or people